raulnetmexi/cloudHome/README.md

 ## License

-Copyright 2020 Marco Nenciarini <mnencia@gmail.com>
+Copyright 2021 Raul Oropeza <raul.oropeza.cussi@gmail.com>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.